-What’s the very first thing that comes to mind when you think about eczema?
+What’s the first thing that comes to mind when you think about eczema?
 A red rash?
 Dry skin?
 Or perhaps even some skin inflammation that impacts young children?
-Although these thoughts are not wrong, what many people don’t realize is that eczema can be a rather painful condition.
+Although these thoughts aren't wrong, what many people don’t realize is that eczema can be rather painful.

-According to the National Eczema Association, a whopping 30 million people in the US are currently living with some form of eczema.
+According to the National Eczema Association, 30 million people in the U.S. are live with some form of eczema.
 There are many different types of this condition, so there’s really no one-shoe-fits-all treatment plan.
-People can experience flare-ups at any time and, in many cases, for no reason at all.
+People can experience flare-ups at any time and in many cases, for no reason at all.

 The symptoms often go far beyond red, dry, itchy skin when it comes to severe eczema that needs a little extra help from topical steroid creams to soothe the affected area.

-If you’re interested in learning more about this more-common-than-you-think condition, then you came to the right place!
+If you’re interested in learning more about this condition, you've come to the right place.

 In this article, Topicals is going to tell you everything you need to know about eczema and how you can go beyond just plain over the counter lotion or moisturizer to help soothe it.
-So buckle up and get comfortable, let’s dive in!
+So buckle up and get comfortable.

-If your skin gets pretty itchy and turns red and flaky from time to time, chances are you might have eczema.
+If your skin gets pretty itchy and turns red and flaky sometimes, chances are you might have eczema.
 This skin condition is very common in little ones, but adults can get it too.

 However, the truth is that eczema comes in a handful of other forms, too.
 And each type has its own set of triggers and symptoms.

 There are many different types of eczema, but the most common ones include: